-Postpartum bleeding is inevitable and lasts a few weeks making it super important to find the best pads postpartum.
+Postpartum bleeding is inevitable and usually lasts a few weeks after delivery, making it super important to find the best pads postpartum.

-The reason it’s important to use the best pads for after birth isn’t merely for convenience, but important to prevent unnecessary postpartum problems.
+The reason being, the pads you use after delivery isn’t just abou convenience, but it’s important to prevent unnecessary postpartum problems.

-You see, your postpartum pads can affect how well your wounds heal such as vaginal stitches or hemorrhoids.
+Your postpartum pads can even affect how well your wounds heal such as vaginal stitches or hemorrhoids.
 It can also affect your skin.

 Maternity pad reactions are a pretty common postpartum problem too.